parantapa/sqlpygen/README.rst

   # By marking types ! at their end, we inform SqlPyGen,
   # that the specific parameter may never by None.
   -- query: insert_into_stocks
-  -- params: date: str!, trans: str!, symbol: str!, qty: float, price: float
+  -- params: (date: str!, trans: str!, symbol: str!, qty: float, price: float)

   INSERT INTO stocks VALUES (:date, :trans, :symbol, :qty, :price) ;

   # Here we annotate a query with no parameters
   # but one that returns some columns.
+  # The return annotation defines a row type that SqlPyGen will define
-  # Based the name of the query, and the return annotation
+  # and return instances of.
-  # SqlPyGen will generate a Python dataclass of appropriate type.
+  # In this case SqlPyGen will generate a Python dataclass called StockRow.
   # The "return*" annotation tells SqlPyGen that this query may return
   # zero or more rows.
   # The following query is annotated with "return?",
   # tells SqlPyGen that it will return zero or exactly one row.
   -- query: select_from_stocks
-  -- return*: date: str, trans: str, symbol: str, qty: float, price: float
+  -- return*: StockRow(date: str, trans: str, symbol: str, qty: float, price: float)

   SELECT * FROM stocks ;

   -- query: count_stocks
-  -- return?: count: int!
+  -- return?: int!

   SELECT COUNT(*) FROM stocks ;

-Copy and save the above file as ``example1.py``.
+Copy and save the above file as ``example1.sql``.

 Next use the following command to generate the python code.